| |

 |

-NH; WGIR Manchester, NH; WMLO Beverly, MA, WBZ and WMEX
+NH; WGIR Manchester, NH; WMLO Beverly, MA; WESX Salem,

-Boston and WINF Manchester, CT (where he co-anchored
+MA; WBZ and WMEX Boston and WINF Manchester, CT (where

 Morton).
 Originally hired by Chuck

-Crouse, Tracy later replaced him as WPOP's news
+Crouse in 1968, Tracy replaced him as WPOP's news

-director and in addition to his daily newscasts Tracy
+director in January 1969.
+In addition to his daily newscasts

-was responsible for producing the Sunday night public
+Tracy was responsible for producing the Sunday night

 After